wongatron/calendar/03-quik.md

 ## One Quik Starter to rule them all?

-Let's welcome the quik gem / library and command line tool.
+Let's welcome the quik library and command line tool.

 The idea:  Many starter templates / boilerplates are ready-to-fork GitHub repos.